Before I get to my recipe for Keema Alu Matar, here is an email I received over the weekend from a long time reader:

 - a handful fresh coriander leaves chopped for garnish

-- Heat oil in a large non-stick pan and add in the cumin seeds, cinnamon, cardamom, star anise and bay leaves.
+- Heat oil in a non-stick pan and add in the cumin seeds, cinnamon and cardamom.
 As soon as they begin to sizzle, add in chopped onions, and fry for 3-5 minutes on medium-high heat till it starts to brown a bit and turn soft.
 Add in ginger and garlic pastes and sauté for another minute or two till fragrant.

-- Garnish with freshly chopped coriander leaves and serve piping hot with a side of rotis or rice, and a salad.
+- Garnish with freshly chopped coriander leaves and serve piping hot with a side of warm rotis and a salad.